 (just a quick post about interesting things to keep the blog alive.
 More interesting developments are afoot, I hope to be able to post about them shortly) I suspect that all of the readers here are familiar with the wonderful resource of fascinating talks that is TED.
 Yesterday, a group of people had their first […]

-Since entering paternity leave, I have had little time to come up with something new to post here.
-However, one colleague was so kind as to send me his Windows version of the live fourier transform program discussed before.
-His runs on his Lenovo laptop (but may be more widely applicable) and uses the Windows […]
+[Ed: a new, completely rewritten version of this code can be found here, with a precompiled Windows version available at the bitbucket site courtesy of Joachim Kohlbrecher] Since entering paternity leave, I have had little time to come up with something new to post here.
+However, one colleague was so kind as to send me […]

 Hi all.
 Last week-end, while visiting friends nearby, a copy of the book “bad science” by Ben Goldacre was dropped in my lap.
 Having read the occasional post on his weblog (http://www.badscience.net/), I had already planned to get it.
 So I started reading the book with rather high expectations.
 (This copy, if I did not misunderstand […]